edunham/resume/README.md

 resume
 ======

-This is both my personal resume and an example of a Computer Science student's technical resume.
+This is both my personal resume and an example of a DevOps Engineer's technical resume.

 The LaTeX code is licensed under the MIT license, to prevent any ambiguity